shashwat2820/coderpro/README.md

-# coderpro
+Krishi सहायता Kendra

-This file consists of the code implementation of the cnn model for fashionMNIST and MNIST digit recognition datset using tensorflow library
+This file consists of the code implementation of the interactive website Krishi सहायता Kendra  that acts as know it all portal for the farmers and hence reduc ethe digital divide in the rural areas.
+This is a one stop solution for all the farmers